 - 4.47 There are no changes to the measurement of the plan assets compared with IAS 19.
-They are thus measured at fair value. - 4.48 The calculation of the pension obligation is done by: - (a) Determining the fulfilment cash flows, which are expected future cash flows, considering the life of the pension plan.
-These comprise the following: - Inflows in the form of future contributions made by the employer and the employee.
-The contributions made by the employer and the value of the minimum return guarantee are used as a proxy to measure the value of future employee services; - ii) Expected outflows in the form of the final benefit entitlement (which includes the value of the minimum return guarantee for all paid contributions to date); - (b) Subtracting the discounted value of the inflows from the discounted value of the outflows using a discount rate that reflects the plan assets as the cash outflows are based on the returns on plan assets.
+They are thus measured at fair value. - 4.48 The pension obligation includes: - (a) Fulfilment cash flows which are expected future cash flows, considering the life of the pension plan and these comprise the following: - Inflows in the form of future contributions made by the employer and the employee.
+The contributions made by the employer and the value of the minimum return guarantee are used as a proxy to measure the value of future employee services; - ii) Expected outflows in the form of the final benefit entitlement and the value of the minimum return guarantee (for all paid contributions to date); - (b) The above are discounted to present value using a discount rate that reflects the plan assets because the cash outflows are based on the returns on plan assets.

-4.49 The approach is illustrated below for beginning of Year One.
+4.49 The approach is illustrated below for Year 1.

 - 4.50 Unlike IAS 19, no backload correction is applied under the approach.
-Furthermore, in addition to the components mentioned in paragraph Error!
-Reference source not found. above, a risk adjustment would be required which relates to non-financial risk (i.e. an outflow) and computed separately (See paragraphs 4.56 to 4.57).
+Furthermore, in addition to the components, mentioned in paragraph 4.48 above, a risk adjustment would be required which relates to non-financial risk (i.e. an outflow) and computed separately.
+Refer to paragraphs 4.56 to 4.57 for more information.
 In this Discussion Paper example, no risk adjustment is included. - 4.51 Expected future cash flows are considered from an entity's perspective.
 The computation of the cash flows should be unbiased and be probability-weighted (i.e. expected value).
 If any discretionary contributions are made (e.g. employee contributions), then these would be considered in the probability-weighted computations.
 These future cash flows are updated each reporting period.
 In the example in this Discussion Paper, there is only one scenario. - 4.52 EFRAG has considered that the service cost should reflect the value of the employee services.
-Since this cannot be directly measured, the future contributions made by the employer and the value of the minimum return guarantee (for all paid contributions) have been used as a proxy.
+Since this cannot be directly measured, the future contributions made by the employer and the value of the guarantee (for all paid contributions) has been used as a proxy.
 In addition to this, future employee contributions would also be part of the expected inflows as this is an expected cash inflow arising due to the pension plan. - 4.53 EFRAG considers that the discount rate for the pension obligation would reflect the return on plan assets because the return on the plan assets affects the pension obligation.
 However, even though there is a linkage with the plan assets, EFRAG considers that the discount rate for the pension obligation should reflect only relevant factors.
 That is, the liability discount rate would be consistent with observable current market prices (if any) for financial instruments with cash flows whose characteristics are consistent with those of the pension obligation, in terms of, for example, timing, currency and liquidity. - 4.54 For example, an adjustment to the liability discount rate would be made if the duration of the assets is different from the expected duration of the pension obligation.
 Therefore, the pension obligation discount rate may not be identical to the discount rate of the plan assets.
 If observable market rates are not available, the entity would need to estimate the appropriate rates.